 It would be a long, difficult road, according to Thomas Dickerson, author of Travel Law.
 Airlines are regulated by the federal government, and any court challenge to such fees may be pre-empted by the rulings of the Federal Aviation Administration.
 Unhappy about fees on cruise ships?
 A court challenge may be governed by U.S. maritime law, which could pre-empt state consumer protection laws.

 While a refund en masse is probably out of the question, you can still fight these junk fees on a case-by-case basis — and win.
-When Darryl Musick, an information technology specialist from Los Angeles, was hit with an unexpected $18-a-night resort fee at the Pointe Hilton Squaw Peak Resort near Phoenix, he demanded to know why.
+When Darryl Musick, an information technology specialist from Los Angeles, confronted the Pointe Hilton Squaw Peak Resort near Phoenix about an unexpected $18-a-night resort fee, he demanded to know why.

 Smarter travel executives must already know they’ve made a huge mistake by building their businesses on junk fees.
 They know their rhetoric rings hollow with the average customer, and they must know that at some point, they’ll be called to account for forcing their customers to pay extra for everything.